oVirt/imgbased/README.md

 [![Copr build status](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/package/imgbased/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/package/imgbased/)

+Welcome to the oVirt imgbased source repository.
+This repository is hosted on [GitHub:imgbased](https://github.com/oVirt/imgbased).

 imgbased provides a specific management method to derive writeable filesystem layers from read-only base images.
 It also takes care that the layer which shall be used can be selected at boot